taikedz-mt/babelfish/Engines.md

 A `babel.compliance` variable can optionally be included, as the text to display when a player joins.

+	`babel.compliance = "Translations provided by MyService.net"`

-The name of the engine is also displayed on all messages sent to chat, so that compliance is met, but also to indicate that the original meaning may have been lost in machine translation.
+The name of the engine is also displayed on all messages sent to chat, so that compliance is met, but also to indicate that the original meaning may have been lost in machine translation... ;-)